ianbautista/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach is just a shorthand for for loop and mutates the original array, while .map creates a new array.
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `.forEach is just a shorthand for for loop and mutates the original array, while .map creates a new array.`
 2. Explain the difference between a callback and a higher order function.
+   `Higher order function is basically the parent function that you pass the callback function to.
+Callback function is function you pass to a fuction as arguement.`
 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+   `Closure gives you access to an outer function’s scope from an inner function`
+4. Describe the four rules of the 'this' keyword. -`Global Binding - When you are referring to the window object.` -`Implicit - The object before the (.) is what`this`is refererring to.` -`Explicit - When you use .call, .apply and .bind you are force binding the object before them to be referred to`this`.` -`New - When an object is created and referenced by this variable, inheriting the prototype of the function.`
 5. Why do we need super() in an extended class?
+   `For the child to inherit the properties of the parent.
 You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.
+Your responses contribute to your Sprint Challenge grade.`

 ## Instructions